Py-AMS/pyams-portal/docs/README.rst

 PyAMS_portal is a PyAMS extension package which can be used to handle presentation templates.

-A template is made of rows, slots and portlets, following Bootstrap's grid logic, and can be shared between several contexts to handle data or content presentation.
+A template is made of rows, slots and portlets, following Bootstrap's grid logic, and can be shared between several contexts to handle content presentation.
+A context can then be configured to use distinct templates for page header, body and footer; when reusing a shared template, the template configuration of rows and slots is frozen, but each portlet can use a different configuration from those of the template from which we inherit.

 PyAMS_portal package only provides a very small set of portlets.
 More portlets are provided by content management packages like PyAMS_content, while other extension packages can be used to